Boone, Crockett set for Freedom Hall matchup - NewsBreak

 Jonesborough to host eighth annual Chocolate Fest

-The Jonesborough Area Merchants & Service Association will hold its eighth Annual Chocolate Fest on Friday and Saturday.
-The event will take place from 1-4 p.m. and 5-8 p.m. on Friday and from 10 a.m. to 1 p.m. and 2-5 p.m. on Saturday.
+Jonesborough Area Merchants & Service Association will hold its eighth Annual Chocolate Fest on Friday and Saturday.
+The event will take place from 1 p.m. to 4 p.m. and 5 p.m. to 8 p.m. on Friday and from 10 a.m. to 1 p.m. and 2 p.m. to 5 p.m. on Saturday.

 Two Elizabethton High School students are finding new information in the Redhead Murders case in their spare time

-Note: Updated: Six meet deadline for Kingsport superintendent applications